Yo-yo: Sleeping

+Mounts, transitions, and dismounts

+Yo-yo tricks in which the yo-yo comes to be sitting a string are called mounts.
+Transitions are employed to move from one mount to another.
+Frontstyle mounts include the under and over mounts, as well as the split bottom mount.
+Sidestyle mounts include the man on the flying trapeze.
+Combinations can be produced by transitioning from one mount to another in various ways.

+Combinations which can repeat indefinitely are called "repeaters".

+Loops and regens

+Loops are yoyo tricks that consist of the yoyo looping around the throw hand.

+A certain class of looping tricks, regens, are tricks that add spin to a yoyo without having to return it to the throwing hand.
+Because regens switch between frontstyle and sidestyle, they are frequently used to transition between frontstyle and sidestyle combinations.

+Tricks which adjust string tension

+Certain tricks, such as the UFO and Sidewinder, can alter the string tension, making it looser or tighter, thereby altering the response of the yo-yo.
+This also allows for a certain type of trick called slack tricks to be completed with greater ease.

+Yo-yo notation

+Several methods of notating yo-yo tricks have been formulated, including a system described Mark Mcbride in his work about yo-yo theory, the Yonomicon.
+This system is similar to Ross Levine's "Modern Yoyo Notation".
+Modern yo-yo notation is designed to be ambidextrous, further eschewing terms like "clockwise" and "counterclockwise".

+Styles

 Unresponsive (1A)

 Eventually, wider string gaps and silicone response systems led to the innovation of unresponsive yoyoing, otherwise known as 1A.
 Traditional yoyos (responsive) would return to the hand when one would tug on the string, but unresponsive yoyos behave a little differently.
 Instead of returning to the hand when one tugs on the string, one has to perform a trick called a "bind" where the string is doubled over inside the string gap to increase friction on the response system.
 This has brought about innovation of many different kinds of tricks involving leaving slack in the string, as this would have caused a responsive yoyo to return to the hand.
 This style of yoyoing is the most popular and the most common, and the most yoyo tricks are done with 1A yoyos.

 Looping (2A)

 Looping is a yo-yo technique which emphasizes keeping the body of two yo-yos, one on each hand, in constant motion, with or without sleeping.

 Yo-yos optimized for looping have weight concentrated in their centers so they may easily rotate about the string's axis without their mass contributing to resistance due to a gyroscopic effect.

 In yo-yo competitions, looping both to the inside and outside of the hand with the yo-yo plays a strong role in the 2A division.
 Sometimes the yoyos would wrap around arms, legs, or necks.

 Also known as two hands looping freestyle.